EdLichtman/QuickModuleCLI/Readme.md

 * Add the ability to "Add New Profile" without re-installing the whole thing.
 * Install-Script should be a function that gets run on the RunMe, as well as uninstall and install-UtilityBelt stuff
 * Add Pester Unit Tests
+* Add Set-Env, Remove-Env to the Required instead of the Utility Belt.
+Remove Set-QuickToolsPath and use SetEnv in it's place